The Psychology of Persuasion

 A month ago, I bought a gift for my friend from an online store.
 I found the perfect fragrance for him, but I was very sceptical because I wasn’t sure whether he’d like it or not.
 I spent a couple of days checking out the same product repeatedly.
 As I was scrolling down the website I came across a pop-up that said “Hurry!
 70 buyers are eyeing this product.
 Last few left!”
 I immediately clicked on buy now.

-Recently I came across an article about The Psychology of Persuasion.
-It instantly struck to me that my recent purchase was not because I had finally made up my mind.
-It was because online shopping functions entirely on principles of persuasion.
 As I realised 70 other customers were also checking out this product, I immediately felt like I was making the right choice.
 Plus, only a few left, meant that I couldn’t take so long to decide.
 This is a classic example of Social Proof and Scarcity.
-Each one of us experiences getting influenced, knowingly or unknowingly, all the time.
-Let us learn how to be on the other side, how to persuade effectively to build our brand.

 There are 6 principles of Psychology of Persuasion as given by Robert Cialdini.